Cover for your furry friends

 Try MoneySmart Teaching's

-costs and benefits of buying a pet and tackle issues
+and benefits of buying a pet and tackle issues around saving,

-Insurance is a great way to make sure your
+Insurance can be a good way to make sure your

-pet is covered in the event of illness or accident, but make sure
+pet is covered if they get sick or hurt, but make sure you know

-you know what is involved and all the costs before you take out
+what is involved and all the costs before you take out cover.